Introduction

 You’ll also need to set a JUDOSCALE_URL environment variable in your task definition.
 This is how the Judoscale adapter knows where to send metrics and link those metrics to the correct service.

 If your web service isn’t receiving traffic, or if your worker service has no jobs waiting in queue, you won’t see any activity in the charts.
-Let it collect metrics while your app is under load to see queue time inforamation.
+Let it collect metrics while your app is under load to see queue time information.

 Configuring and enabling autoscaling